 Your doctor may have you get a chest X-ray and breathing tests before you start nilutamide.

 Before taking nilutamide, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Some of the products that may interact with this drug include: testosterone (patch, gel, injection), anabolic steroids (including over-the-counter androgens/anabolics/testosterone precursors), DHEA, phenytoin, theophylline, warfarin.
+Some of the products that may interact with this drug include: testosterone (patch, gel, injection), anabolic steroids (including over-the-counter androgens/anabolics/testosterone precursors), DHEA, phenytoin, warfarin.

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 If you miss a dose, take it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip the missed dose.
+Take your next dose at the regular time.
 Do not double the dose to catch up.

-Store at room temperature at 77 degrees F (25 degrees C) away from light and moisture.
-Brief storage between 59-86 degrees F (15-30 degrees C) is permitted.
+Store at room temperature away from light and moisture.
 Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.

 Nilandron 150 mg tabletColor: whiteShape: roundImprint: logo 168 D